irohan98/Smart-Trash-Bin/README.md

 <p align="center">
     <image src="Images/Nodetomois.png" width=600>
 </p>
-<p align="center">Source: Images/Nodetomois.png</p>
+<p align="center">Source: <a href="https://github.com/irohan98/Smart-Trash/blob/main/Images/Nodetomois.png">Interfacing Diagram 2</a></p>

 ### Complete Circuit Diagram-
 <p align="center">
     <image src="Images/All_zoomout.png" width=800>
 </p>
-<p align="center">Source: Images/All_zoomout.png</p>
+<p align="center">Source: <a href="https://github.com/irohan98/Smart-Trash/blob/main/Images/All_zoomout.png">Complete Circuit Diagram</a></p>

 **Note: Make sure to add an indicator like an LED/Buzzer to any one of the NodeMCU pins for range detection alert or the Wet Waste alert**

-Please refer to the code and make appropriate changes to your circuit
+Please refer to the code and make appropriate changes to your circuit and also check out the [blink app documentation](https://docs.blynk.cc/) to set up the mobile interface for the above project

 ## Conclusion
 A proper waste management system is important for the development of any country.
 For a populated country like India, waste management is an important concern.
-We are trying to give an effective solution to the waste management issue by our project named smart bin.
+We are trying to give an effective solution to the waste management issue through this project.